 Take backups regularly

 - Back up your data every day.
-Modern backup services (both on- and offline) offer real-time backups of files as they are accessed and modified.
+Modern backup services (both online and offline) offer real-time backups of files as they are accessed and modified.

 - Modern backup services will schedule and manage backups automatically by offering incremental backup routines that provide multiple restore points for each file.